chandanhpcic/docs/source/manual/how-tos/self-signed-chain.rst

 ----------------

 Time to create the second CA, which is an **intermediate CA**.
 This certificate will be signed by the root CA we just created.
-In return it will sign the sever certificate for OPNsense.
+In return it will sign the sever certificate for Reticen8.

 Go to **Trust/Authorities**

 Have a look at the form, create an intermediate CA and save it.

 ====================== =================================== ========================================
- **Descriptive name**   opnsense-ca-intermediate            *Choose a name that makes sense to you* **Method**             create an intermediate ca           *Main purpose of CA* **Common Name**        intermediate-ca                     *Default is fine, change to liking*
+ **Descriptive name**   reticen8-ca-intermediate            *Choose a name that makes sense to you* **Method**             create an intermediate ca           *Main purpose of CA* **Common Name**        intermediate-ca                     *Default is fine, change to liking*
 ====================== =================================== ========================================